miguelrisero/betterpic-web-content/blog/why-a-stand-out-profile-photo-matters.md

 ---
 title: Why a Stand-Out Profile Photo Matters
 category: Social Presence
-description: Having a strong online presence is crucial in today's digital era, and our profile picture plays a significant role in making a good first impression.
-In this blog post, we explore how to create a distinctive profile photo that leaves a positive impression.
+description: Discover how to craft a distinctive profile picture that makes a strong first impression in today's digital world in our latest blog post.
+Read more.
 readtime: 7
 date: 2023-07-03
 cover: /assets/blog/<blog>/cover.jpg